There’s no shortage of candidates for the cause of the mass extinctions of prehistory. But experts have found flaws in every one.

 How can we test the Martian Theory?

 - Given the possibility that during some encounters Mars would have come close to the Moon, a search on the Moon also might yield evidence.
-In particular, the large maria formed by lava flows on the Moon might be evidence of early close encounters of the Moon, as well as the Earth, with the Red Planet.
+In particular, the large maria formed by lava flows on the Moon might have in part be caused by early close encounters of the Moon, as well as the Earth, with the Red Planet.
 The disproportion between their presence on the near side (31.2 % of its surface) and the far side (2.5%) has defied explanation.
-But a report (5) of domes ranging from less than 1 km to more than 6 km, some with steeply sloping sides, in the Compton-Belkovich thorium anomaly on the far side suggests that the gravitational pull of a passing Mars could have uplifted the domes; and it might have caused the lava flows that formed the few maria as well.
-In other words, pulled by Earth’s gravitational field, Mars tended to pass between Earth and Moon during encounters; but occasionally it passed outside of the Moon.
-The finding of major spikes in the past 400 million years in the numbers of lunar spherules, some from pyroclastic eruptions, would also be consistent with approaches by Mars.(6) Again, the Bronze Age approaches of Venus to Earth could have affected the surface of the Moon as well.
+But a report7 of domes ranging from less than 1 km to more than 6 km, some with steeply sloping sides, in the Compton-Belkovich thorium anomaly on the far side suggests that the gravitational pull of a passing Mars could have uplifted the domes; and it might have caused the lava flows that formed the few maria as well.
+In other words, pulled by Earth’s gravitational field, Mars tended to pass between Earth and Moon during encounters; but occasionally it presumably passed outside of the Moon.
+The finding of major spikes in the past 400 million years in the numbers of lunar spherules, some from pyroclastic eruptions, would also be consistent with approaches by Mars.8 Again, the Bronze Age approaches of Venus to Earth could have affected the surface of the Moon as well.

-- We need to study the questions of celestial mechanics that A+V and the MTME raise.
+- We need to study the questions of celestial mechanics that the Venus approach theory and the MTME raise.

 Why the MTME?